digitalmediabremen/PolytopeXIa/README.md

 ```

 note that you might need to manually add libraries in the processing editor ( e.g `import teilchen.*;` or `import.gewebe.*;` ( from https://github.com/dennisppaul/gewebe ) ).

+## See osc.schema.md for a list of commands